Atypical Truth is a 501(c)3 charitable organization dedicated to

 empowering the community of people with disabilities and their caregivers.

 Atypical Truth was inspired by the desire to cultivate a safe space for those within the disabled and medically complex community to explore a wide variety of sensitive subject matter and to provide resources related to caregiving.
-Atypical Truth navigates an array of topics that pertain to life as caregivers, disabled individuals, and/or individuals with a complex medical condition.
-Atypical Truth will further explore how these topics intersect with a variety of identity factors such as race, gender, age, size, class, culture, location, sexuality, and language.
+Through the collaborative work of supportive storytelling, the Atypical Truth podcast navigates an array of topics that pertain to life as caregivers, disabled individuals, and individuals with complex medical conditions.
+With each new episode and season, we continue to explore how these topics intersect with a variety of identity factors such as race, gender, age, size, class, culture, location, sexuality, and language.

-Drawing from personal experience having been a child with disabilities, a parent of two children with life-limiting complex medical conditions, along with my experience working as a medical professional; the idea of Atypical Truth was conceived to address the realities of life as a caregiver.
-Through the stories and experiences shared by guests and myself, it is my hope that Atypical Truth will serve as a beneficial resource to families like our own, with the ultimate goal of helping those within the our community to feel connected and understood.
+Drawing from the experiences of growing up with disabilities and now as a parent of two children with life-limiting complex medical conditions, along with medical professional experience, the idea of Atypical Truth was conceived to address the realities of life as a disabled person and caregiver.
+Through the stories and conversations shared by our guests, Atypical Truth serves as a beneficial resource to all, helping those within the disability community to feel connected and understood.

-Atypical Truth will strive to be an accessible public space where people like myself can honestly explore vulnerable subject matter free of judgment.
-We will celebrate the smallest victories, revel in new discoveries, discuss the shared obstacles, and learn helpful coping strategies from the challenges that others have navigated.
-Atypical Truth will be a platform for the disabled and medically complex community to refer to when in need of finding their people, using their voice, and hearing stories that mirror their own.
+Atypical Truth is an accessible space where all people explore vulnerable subject matter, free of judgment.
+Together, our community celebrates the smallest victories, revel in new discoveries, discuss shared obstacles, and learn helpful coping strategies from the challenges that others have navigated.
+Atypical Truth is a virtual story-sharing platform for the disabled and medically complex community to refer to when in need of finding their people, using their voice, and hearing stories that mirror their own.

-For listeners who can relate to content that is shared on Atypical Truth, my hope is for this podcast to serve as a platform to bridge the physical gap between our rare but shared lives.
+For listeners who can relate to content that is shared on Atypical Truth, we hope for this podcast to serve as a platform to bridge the physical gap between our rare but shared lives.